9th Mine Countermeasures Squadron: 1962–1971

-2013–present
+2013–2026

 The squadron was reformed in 2013 as the 9th Mine Countermeasures Squadron, the change in title reflecting the advances in mine countermeasures techniques in the intervening 40 years.
 Up until the early 2020s, the squadron usually consisted of two Hunt-class mine countermeasures vessels and two Sandown-class single role minehunters on three year rotations, supported by a Royal Fleet Auxiliary Bay-class landing ship, normally RFA Cardigan Bay.
-As in its original guise, the squadron operates out of HMS Jufair in Bahrain and carries the same funnel badge.
-As of April 2025, assigned units were:
+As in its original guise, the squadron operated out of HMS Jufair in Bahrain and carried the same funnel badge.